Desert Ridge Phoenix Real Estate Market Report — August 2026

 Desert Ridge Phoenix Real Estate 12-Month Price Trend

-Desert Ridge Phoenix Real Estate median sale price across all sub-communities, rolling 12 months ending April 2026.
-The trend reflects a peak in mid-2025 followed by a clear correction as inventory expanded and rates remained elevated.
+Desert Ridge Phoenix Real Estate median sale price across all sub-communities, rolling 12 months ending July 2026.
+The trend reflects a mid-2025 peak followed by a clear correction as inventory expanded and rates remained elevated.
 Buyers in May 2026 have meaningfully more negotiating leverage than at any point in the prior 24 months.

-Desert Ridge Phoenix Real Estate median sale price across all sub-communities and product types.
-Year-over-year change: -13.2 percent.
+Desert Ridge Phoenix Real Estate median sale price across all sub-communities and product types inside Desert Ridge Phoenix Real Estate.
+Year-over-year change: -6.9 percent.
 The downward trend reflects a market reset from the 2024 peak, expanded inventory, and a healthier negotiating environment for buyers searching Desert Ridge Phoenix Real Estate today.

-Desert Ridge Phoenix Real Estate pricing spans a remarkable range from Toscana condo entries in the $385,000s to custom Aviano and Fireside estates above $2.4 million.
+The Desert Ridge realty market spans a remarkable pricing range from Toscana condo entries in the $385,000s to custom Aviano and Fireside estates above $2.4 million.
 The $665,000 community median masks five distinct product tiers: condo and townhome entry ($385K to $550K), production single-family ($550K to $850K), semi-custom mid-luxury ($850K to $1.3M) at Talinn and Sky Crossing, gated luxury ($1.1M to $1.8M) at Aviano and Fireside, and estate luxury ($1.8M to $2.4M+) at Aviano’s larger Toll Brothers floor plans and select Ironwood Greens custom homes.

 Desert Ridge Phoenix Real Estate History & Master Developer